Vyral/base-template/_posts/2021-06-29-christopher-walden-house-of-hope-harley-raffle.md

 {% include excerpt.html %}

-The Christopher Walden House of Hope is a nonprofit organization we started to help build a facility for addiction therapy that’s badly needed in the state of Alaska.
+The Christopher Walden House of Hope is a nonprofit organization, we have found a facility for addiction therapy that’s badly needed in the state of Alaska.
 There are so few treatment options, and **we are enthusiastic about bringing a facility like this to our community.**

 {% include pullquote.html %}

 A friend of mine has graciously donated her late husband’s gorgeous Harley Davidson motorcycle, a 2014 StreetGlide valued at around $16,000.
 We’re holding a raffle for the bike, with each $100 ticket going toward the Christopher Walden House of Hope.
-We’re constructing the building and will work with a rehab program here in Alaska once it’s built.&nbsp;
+We will be working with a rehab program here in Alaska.

 As many of you may know, our son passed away after a battle with addiction.
 As hard as it is, we’re passionate about taking this tragedy and turning it into something positive.